Opus-UW/Opus/README.md

 # Opus

 ## Goal
-Opus is an all-in-one productivity app with a motivational user experience, seemlessly linking your notes and tasks to your calendar, while giving you statistical analysis of your productivity.
+Opus is an all-in-one productivity app that seemlessly links your notes and tasks to your google calendar.

 ## Team Members
 Rohit Krishna r28krish@uwaterloo.ca